-At this point, the description of the random matrix $Z$ is not complete: the moment information of the preceding theorem allows us to infer that here are at least some eigenvalues on the scale of $1/n$ and that the rest of the spectrum is distributed on lower scales, such as $1/n^2$.
-Hayden and Winter's proof of the existence of a \emph{large} eigenvalue contains, as a byproduct, some information on the eigenvector for this particular eigenvalue.
+At this point, the description of the random matrix $Z$ is not complete: the moment information of the preceding theorem allows us to infer that there are at least some eigenvalues on the scale of $1/n$ and that the rest of the spectrum is distributed on lower scales, such as $1/n^2$.
+Hayden\vadjust{\goodbreak} and Winter's proof of the existence of a \textit {large} eigenvalue contains, as a byproduct, some information on the eigenvector for this particular eigenvalue.
 Indeed, they use the projection on the Bell state to obtain a lower bound for the largest eigenvalue of $Z$, so one can use this projector to obtain more precise information on the eigenvalue distribution of $Z$.

-In order to obtain information on the rest of the spectrum, we introduce the orthogonal projection $Q = \I - E$, where $E$ is the maximally entangled state.
+In order to obtain information on the rest of the spectrum, we introduce the orthogonal projection $Q = \I- E$, where $E$ is the maximally entangled state.
 Using the (rank $n^2-1$) projector $Q$, we shall obtain some information on the smallest $n^2-1$ eigenvalues of the output matrix $Z$.